KevinMoonLab/Nexarag/README.md

 ```

 ## 2. Pull Ollama Models
 Browse the full library of Ollama models [here](https://ollama.com/library).
-The `nomic-embed-text:v1.5` embedding model is required; pull any other models that your hardware supports for LLM integration.
+The following are required; pull any other models that your hardware supports for LLM integration.

 ### Linux/WSL
 Models can be pulled through the command line in the `ollama` Docker container.